FrozenNode/Laravel-Administrator/src/docs/field-type-relationship.md

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/field-type-relation-single-filter.png" />

-The `belongs_to` filter lets you filter a result set for items that are related to the selection you make.
+The `belongsTo` filter lets you filter a result set for items that are related to the selection you make.

 <a name="has-many-and-belongs-to"></a>
 ## Has Many And Belongs To